-The Appeals Committee will be made up of Program staff and will include Homeowner Program Manager, the Senior Policy Manager and representation from the Program Legal Department and other staff as designated by the Housing Senior Manager.
+The Appeals Committee will be made up of Program staff and will include Homeowner Program Manager, the Senior Policy Manager and representation from the Program Legal Department and other staff as designated by the Homeowner Senior Manager.
 The decision of the Appeals Committee is final.

-7.4.3 Construction Grievance Resolution
+7.4.3 Construction Complaint and Grievance Resolution

-Applicants may file a grievance if they have issues with the construction contractor; the reconstruction/rehabilitation work is not following the approved scope or if there is an issue with the quality of the workmanship.
-Grievances should be submitted in a timely manner in order to correct problem early in the construction process and to not slow down completion of the project.
+Applicants may file a complaint or grievance if they have issues with the construction contractor; the reconstruction/rehabilitation work is not following the approved scope or if there is an issue with the quality of the workmanship.
+Construction complaints and grievances should be submitted in a timely manner in order to correct problem early in the construction process and to not slow down completion of the project.
 Applicants may not file a grievance after sign-off of final construction payments.
 Grievances can be submitted to either the Construction Manager or Program Counselor.